divviup/janus/integration_tests/README.md

 ## Daphne

+Note: The Daphne integration test has been temporarily disabled to accommodate implementation of DAP-02 and upgrading [`hpke`](https://crates.io/crates/hpke) to version 0.10.0.

 The [Daphne](https://github.com/cloudflare/daphne) testing functionality is implemented by running a compiled version of Daphne inside a container.
 The test container is built by this package's build script based on the test Dockerfile in the Daphne repository; the test container is included in